 Dan is the owner of D.F.
 Dwyer & Associates, an insurance brokerage specializing in designing insurance programs for small business owners, Real Estate and non-profit organizations.
 Dan is a member of the New York Yacht Club, and former Chair of the Museum of Yachting and a Trustee of the International Yacht Restoration School.
 Dan lives in Newport, RI and is an active sailor/racer.

 Carol Barrow lives in Chatham on Cape Cod.
 She learned to sail in Barnegat Bay, NJ where she grew up.
-She is a National Judge and is Chair of the Review Board of US Sailing.
+She is a National Judge.
 She serves on the New York Yacht Club Judge's Committee, as well as their Race Committee.
 Carol is also a Board member of the Cape Cod Maritime Museum, a member of the Narragansett Bay Appeals Committee, the Barnegat Bay Appeals Committee, and is an Advanced Judges Seminar Instructor.
 Carol is an abstract painting and photography artist, exhibiting her work at the Provincetown Art Museum.

 As an Aquidneck Island native, Dr. Dan Hatch, PT, DPT is honored and excited to be a part of the The Clagett Board.
-Having received his graduate degree in physical therapy from the University of Rhode Island, he opened what is now NPT HealthWorks with a mission of helping individuals make better decisions about their health.
-This organization provides health and wellness services including physical therapy, massage therapy, mental health counseling, etc. Dr. Dan's passion is helping active individuals live a balanced, healthy, and more mobile life so that they can function at a high level with improved ease, less medication, and fewer doctor visits and surgeries.
+Having received his graduate degree in physical therapy from the University of Rhode Island, he opened NPT HealthWorks and NPT Performance & Recovery with a mission of helping individuals make better decisions about their health.
+These organizations provide reactive and proactive health and wellness services including physical therapy, mental health counseling, human performance coaching, etc. Dan's professional background in the sailing world includes head physio for SailGP Team USA, support physio for American Magic, and working with countless professional sailors over his 12 year career.
+Dr. Dan's passion is helping active individuals live a balanced, healthy, and more mobile life so that they can function at a high level with improved ease, less medication, and fewer doctor visits and surgeries.
 Outside of work, Dr. Dan loves running, biking, swimming, and golf.

 Bird grew up learning to sail at Ida Lewis and developed a passion for sailing that is only equaled by skiing and making maple syrup.
 She received her doctorate in Education from Syracuse University and devoted her career to teaching domestically as well as working extensively in Central Asia specifically Tajikistan.
 There she supported the modernization of teaching practices working with Ministries of Education and USAID.
 She retired as professor emerita from Elon University.

 Janice has assisted with the Clagett fundraising event for the past five years.
 She previously served on the Board of Directors of the Newport County YMCA for two terms as well as Big Sisters of Newport County Chapter.
 She has been involved in numerous Sail Newport events over the past 20 years including the most recent Newport Volvo Stopover.
-She is owner of Kennedy Personnel Services founded in 1987.
+She owned Kennedy Personnel Services from 1987 to 2018.
+Janice's connection to sailing came when she married her husband, Pat, an avid sailor with multiple racing campaigns including Maxi Yacht series, and was lucky enough to travel with him internationally to sailing venues.

 Barbara Odegaard has lived on and off in Newport over the last 25 years.
 She has settled permanently here with her husband John, after both retired from careers in the US Navy.
 After receiving her JD from the College of William and Mary Law School, Barbara served as a JAG officer for 15 years.
 She has been active in many Aquidneck Island organizations, including the Potter League, the Aquidneck Land Trust, and the Newport Garden Club.